What is Japanese Language Exchange Program?

 ※Japanese participating schools are junior high schools.

-【14th Japanese Language Exchange Program】
+【14th and 15th Japanese Language Exchange Program】

 Depending on the spread of infectious diseases in each country, all or part of this program may be canceled or postponed.
 We are preparing for implementation in one of the following directions depending on the situation.